kchu100/Cpp/README.md

 **C++ Definitions, Syntax and Concepts**

-**C++** is a programming language that is a superset of C wherein additional features are made in the C language.
+C++ is a programming language that is a superset of C wherein additional features are made in the C language.
+Namespace is used to resolving the name conflict of the identifier which is accomploshed by placing them under various namespaces, which helps in the logical division of the different codes.

 **Object Oriented Programming:**
   Class is referred to as the designing of the user-defined data type.
   It reflects the different entities, attributes and actions.

+  **Access Specifiers:**
+  Public: members can be accessed throughout the entire program
+  Private: members that can't be accessed outside the class
+  Protected: members can only be accessed inside its class OR through inheritance

   **Object:**
   An instance of the class.
 It can have fields, methods, constructors and related.